 Disaster Recovery

-Rainfall and flooding in recent years have caused extensive damage across Noosa Shire.
+Rainfall, storms and flooding in recent years have caused extensive damage across Noosa Shire.

 After events such as this, Council prioritises emergency works, such as clearing debris and addressing road surface issues, to ensure roads are safe for use while further investigation is conducted.

-Council is currently inspecting the transport network including:
+Council inspected the transport network including:

 - sealed roads